unyt-org/uix/docs/guide/04 Reactivity.md

 JUSIX uses the `_$` method, which is essentially a shorthand for `always`.
 It comes with optimizations and performance enhancements tailored to JSX.

-For instance, JSX expressions like:
+For instance, a JSX expression like:
 ```tsx
 <p>Counter + 1 = {counter + 1}</p>;
 ```

-are transpiled by JUSIX into JavaScript code that looks like this:
+is transpiled by JUSIX into the following JavaScript code:

 ```tsx
 <p>Counter + 1 = {_$(() => counter + 1)}</p>;